raosalapaka/ml-module11/README.md

 Following CRISP-DM framework to do the analysis.

-- Cleaned data by dropping columns that provided little information
+- Cleaned data by [dropping columns](#Initial-exploration) that provided little information
+- [Filled](#Remark-2) in missing values using most common values using 'model' column.
 - Transformed data using make_column_transformer and using OneHot and Ordinal encoders
-- Searched manually and also did Grid search for optimal polynomial degree
+- Searched manually and also did Grid search for optimal polynomial degree for PCA and LinearRegression
-- Evaluated multiple models: PCA with LinearRegression, LinearRegression with SequentialFeatureSelector, LinearRegression with transformed columns, Ridge regression and LASSO regression
+- [Evaluated](#Model-evaluation) multiple models: PCA with LinearRegression, LinearRegression with SequentialFeatureSelector, LinearRegression with transformed columns, Ridge regression and LASSO regression
 - Found the best model to be [Ridge](#Ridge) with alpha=0.1 and degree=2.
-LinearRegression model also came close
+LinearRegression model also came close.
+Summarized in this [table](#Summary-table)
 - Summarized findings in [Deployment](#Deployment) section below